-Following the death of his estranged father, reclusive bronze artist Sam Hayes returns to the ranch of his childhood in a remote part of southeastern Oregon.
-In a dry spell and searching for inspiration to carve the wax that will become his next piece, he finds solace in his land yacht, sailing across a dry lakebed adjacent to the ranch.
+Following the death of his estranged father, reclusive bronze artist Sam Hayes returns to the ranch of his childhood in a remote part of Oregon.
+Searching for inspiration to carve the wax that would become his next piece, he finds solace sailing his land yacht across a dry lakebed adjacent to the ranch.
 One morning he nearly collides with a wild mustang.
-Strangely, the stallion studies him, flaring his nostrils to smell him before galloping away in the alkali dust.
+Strangely, the stallion lingers, flares his nostrils and smells Sam before galloping away in the alkali dust.

-With help from George, an aging Native American who’s stayed on at the ranch along with housekeeper Juanita, Sam sets up a bronze studio in an unused barn where he stumbles upon a diary that belonged to his father.
-It describes the wild mustangs he studied and how they might be a pure genetic remnant of Spanish mustangs brought to the new world centuries ago.
-But Sam has more to deal with than creative block and wild horses; he’s facing bankruptcy and his 12-year-old son Mike is about to arrive for the summer.
-Meanwhile, in the hills that border the Steens Mountain Protection Area, Southwestern Mines president Alan Whitlock presides over a survey party staking out the boundaries for a massive open pit mine.
+With help from George, an aging Native American who’s stayed on at the ranch along with housekeeper Juanita, Sam sets up his bronze studio in an unused barn where he stumbles upon an old diary that belonged to his father.
+It describes the wild mustangs he studied and trained at the ranch, and how they might be a genetic remnant of the Spanish horses brought to the New World by conquistadors.
+But Sam has more to deal with than creative block and wild horses; he’s facing bankruptcy and his twelve-year-old son Mike is about to arrive for the summer.
+Meanwhile, in the hills near the ranch, Southwestern Mines president Alan Whitlock presides over a survey party that stakes out the boundaries for a massive open pit mine.